Ankit-Tank/Git-Github-Commands/README.md

 cd Git-Github-Commands
 ```

-Navigate to any command file and read the explanation, syntax, and examples.
+Navigate to any command file and read the explanation, syntax, and examples

 ---